 We use our staff feedback to relay detailed information back to our customers, keeping them informed on how their campaign is going.
 This makes it paramount that we get concise, accurate feedback after each shift.
 Couple that with some great photos of you getting stuck in on the job, and it helps our clients feel at ease and confident that we are on track to reach key targets, achieve a goal or simply deliver amazing customer service.

-After a campaign is completed, all staff feedback is collated and evaluated to put together a detailed written report broken down by key daily indicators such as location or working time.
+After a campaign is completed, all staff feedback is collated and evaluated to put together a detailed written report broken down by key daily indicators such as locations or working times.
 You may be the only one working at a specific location so your feedback is intrinsic to putting together a report.

 It’s really important to take the time to think through your responses and try to be as detailed as possible!

-- Static/At the Stand – Great to show the client how well presented you are along with any promotional items that they have had made for the campaign
+- Static/On the stand – Great to show the client how well presented you are along with any promotional items that have been made for the campaign

-- Members of the public – When working on a fast-paced promotion or mass distribution campaign, it is great to get a photo of members of the public holding up their leaflet/giveaway/sample with a beaming smile.
+- Members of the public – When working on a fast-paced promotion or mass distribution campaign, it is great to get photos of members of the public holding up their sample/giveaway/leaflet with a beaming smile

-- Team Shots – We love being able to start the day by sending our customers a photo of their team, together in a group looking amazing in your uniform ready to kick off a campaign
+- Team shots – We love being able to start the day by sending our customers a photo of the team together in a group looking amazing in their uniform ready to kick off a campaign

 Have a look at some of the fantastic examples below: